-Hartt made it clear that the majority of the 300 proposed jobs would go to young local residents-two-thirds male, one-third female.
-Their combined weekly payroll would range from $800 to $1000, paid every Saturday night subsequently benefiting other businesses in the city.
+Hartt assured that the majority of the planned 300 jobs would be given to young locals, with two-thirds being male and one-third female.
+Their combined weekly earnings would be between $800 and $1000, paid every Saturday night, which would benefit other local businesses.

-By the fall of 1895, Hartt, still realizing the potential of a large factory returned and submitted a prospectus—-to the Fredericton Board of Trade this time estimating a capital of $50,000.
+In the autumn of 1895, Hartt, still recognizing the promise of a sizable factory, returned and presented a prospectus to the Fredericton Board of Trade, this time estimating a capital of $50,000.

-Three more years passed and although no factory commitment had been reached, the Hartts came back to New Brunswick in the spring of 1898.
+Three more years went by without a factory commitment, but the Hartt family returned to New Brunswick in the spring of 1898.

-Following the birth of their third daughter in Fredericton they decided to stay.
-Hartt was fully convinced that he could get the support he needed and, in a long letter to The Daily Gleaner, he was persuasive.
+After the birth of their third daughter in Fredericton, the couple chose to stay.
+Hartt was confident he could secure the necessary support and, in a compelling letter to The Daily Gleaner, he expressed his vision:

 “I would like to see my old native place possess a fine, large shoe manufacturing business, one that we all could be proud of.”

-By the end of November, the first floor joists were on and the floor was being laid, so as to keep the snow out of the basement.
-By May 1, carpenters were rushing to finish the second floor while another crew was installing two large steel boilers in the engine house.
-By mid-May, the roof was being placed over the third floor while bricklayers were finishing the walls.
-Final total-one-half million bricks.
+By November’s end, the first floor joists were in place and the floor was being installed to keep snow out of the basement.
+By May 1, carpenters hastened to complete the second floor while another team set up two large steel boilers in the engine house.
+By mid-May, the roof was being added to the third floor as bricklayers finished the walls.
+In total, half a million bricks were used.

-After 30,000 feet of kiln-dried hardwood were laid over the rough floors on each level, several schoolboys were hired to whitewash the interior, before the machines arrived from New England in June.
-A corps of experts was to be present for the installation, all arranged by Hartt.
+After laying 30,000 feet of kiln-dried hardwood over the rough floors on each level, several schoolboys were hired to whitewash the interior before the machines arrived from New England in June.
+A group of experts, organized by Hartt, would be present for the installation.

-The final touches included a flag-staff for the main tower, from which the Union Jack would be flown; a two-story vault, built in connection with a suite of three offices in the northwest corner of the first floor; the installation of an elevator and a generator; the dismantling of the scaffolding for the 65-foot chimney; and plans for a railway siding, so the product could be transported easily.
+Final touches included a flagstaff for the main tower to fly the Union Jack, a two-story vault connected to a suite of three offices on the first floor’s northwest corner, the installation of an elevator and generator, the dismantling of scaffolding for the 65-foot chimney, and plans for a railway siding to facilitate easy product transportation.

-During the summer, crowds of curious citizens and out-of-towners visited the factory, and were given tours by the energetic Hartt himself.
-From the basement, with its new concrete floor, where the rubber footwear department was to be located, to the stitching room on the third floor, where the “uppers” of all the shoes were to be made, the onlookers were astonished.
+Throughout the summer, intrigued locals and visitors flocked to the factory and were given tours by the ever-energetic Hartt.
+From the basement, featuring a new concrete floor and designated for the rubber footwear department, to the third floor’s stitching room where shoe “uppers” were to be made, onlookers marvelled at the facility.

-The first 2,500 pairs completed the end of August were samples for the firm’s travellers to take on the road.
-Two months later, they were called home because they had placed as many orders for Spring as the company could produce.
-The Hartt factory was on its way to become Canada’s best shoemaker.
+The initial 2,500 pairs, completed by August’s end, served as samples for the company’s sales representatives.
+Two months later, they returned, having secured as many orders for the spring season as the factory could handle.
+The Hartt Boot & Shoe factory was well on its way to becoming Canada’s top shoemaker.

-By Christmas, 1899, the total output for that Fall was 11,000 pairs the first month of the new century.
-By Christmas 1900, 9,000 pairs were produced per month by the staff of 300, which included Hartt’s two sons.
-By Christmas, Frederictonians were wearing Hartt Boots and Shoes with pride and the Hartt trademark was featured in store windows across the country.
+By Christmas 1899, the factory’s output reached 11,000 pairs for the fall, and by Christmas 1900, 9,000 pairs were produced monthly by a staff of 300, including Hartt’s two sons.
+Fredericton residents proudly wore Hartt Boots and Shoes, and the Hartt trademark graced store windows nationwide.

-Unexpectedly, in 1904, Odber M. Hartt tendered his resignation, disposed of his holdings, and left Fredericton as suddenly as he had arrived.
-He returned to the United States and became associated with one of the largest Boot and Shoe concerns in Indiana.
+Unexpectedly, in 1904, Odber M. Hartt resigned, sold his holdings, and left Fredericton as abruptly as he had arrived.
+He returned to the United States and joined one of the largest boot and shoe companies in Indiana.

-On January 13, 1918, he died of heart failure in Fort Wayne at the age of 67.
+On January 13, 1918, Odber M. Hartt passed away from heart failure in Fort Wayne at the age of 67.